Contact

 Overview

 Before joining Bayes Business School in 2018, I was an Assistant Professor of Social and Organizational Psychology at Utrecht University in the Netherlands.
 Until 2016, I was a post-doc at the University of Chicago Booth School of Business, USA.
 I received my PhD in 2014 from the University of Cologne, Germany.
-In 2009, I graduated with a Master’s degree from the University of Heidelberg, Germany, with additional time spent abroad at Kyoto University, Japan, and at the Hebrew University of Jerusalem, Israel.
-I was recently awarded the NRW Rückkehrprogramm Grant, which is a personal grant of up to 1.25 million Euros to return to a German university to lead a junior research group.
-I declined this grant to stay in my position at Bayes Business School.

-My work investigates how people pursue their goals in a social context (Fishbach, Steinmetz, & Tu, 2016; Steinmetz & Pfattheicher, 2017; Steinmetz, Xu, Fishbach, & Zhang, 2016).
-In one major line of work, I find that actions done in the presence of others are magnified.
-For instance, people (falsely) believe that they ate larger portions of food when someone was watching them eat, because the social presence magnifies the action.
-This work suggests that people perceive the world in a fundamentally different way in the presence of others.
+My work investigates consumer motivation and self-control in a social context (Ferreira, Scopelliti, & Steinmetz, in prep; Fishbach, Steinmetz, & Tu, 2016; Steinmetz & Mussweiler, 2017; Steinmetz & Pfattheicher, 2017; Steinmetz, Xu, Fishbach, & Zhang, 2016; Touré-Tillery, Steinmetz, & DiCosola, 2022).
+For example, I find that actions done in the presence of others are magnified.
+Consumers (falsely) believe that they ate larger portions of food when someone was watching them eat, because the social presence magnifies the action.
+This work suggests that consumers perceive the world in a fundamentally different way in the presence of others.
+I also find that consumers anticipate observers' thoughts and judgments about their actions, and strategically make consumption decisions to influence observers' beliefs.

-When thinking about others, I find that people apply what I call the first-member heuristic (Steinmetz, Toure-Tillery, & Fishbach, in press): The first member of a group in a random sequence (e.g., the first student to have his or her test graded by a machine) is seen as more diagnostic for the rest of the group than any of the other group members.
-Thus, information about the first member (e.g., the first student's test results are bad) is used to larger extents to draw inferences about the rest of the group (e.g., all students' test results will be bad), which in turn affects people's behaviour toward the group.
+In addition to my work on motivation, I’m interested in how consumers think about others and infer what others think about them (sometimes mistakenly).
+When thinking about others, I find that consumers apply what I call the first-member heuristic (Steinmetz, Touré-Tillery, & Fishbach, 2020): The first member of a group in a random sequence (e.g., the first student to have his or her test graded by a machine) is seen as more diagnostic for the rest of the group than any of the other group members.
+Thus, information about the first member (e.g., the first student's test results are bad) is used to larger extents to draw inferences about the rest of the group (e.g., all students' test results will be bad), which in turn affects behavior toward the group.
+When thinking about themselves, I have examined whether the way consumers' self-perceptions affect how they portray themselves in public.
+It shows that, when consumers project their self-perceptions onto others, systematic mishaps in impression management can occur (Steinmetz, 2018; Steinmetz, Sezer, & Sedikides, 2017).

 Qualifications